 Matcha is a traditional Japanese green tea produced by stone-milling a shade-grown green tea called tencha into a fine powder.
 The quality of matcha greatly depends on the tea bush cultivar, shading technique and picking standard used to produce tencha.
 Matcha has a rich cultural tradition as the tea prepared and revered during chanoyu–the mindful, artistic, Zen-inspired Japanese Tea Ceremony.
 Matcha is unique among teas in that when we drink matcha, we consume fresh green tea leaf itself, ground and whisked up into an energizing, refreshing bowl.
 Today, matcha is enjoyed in both a popular form (as a sort of uplifting "tea espresso") as well as artistic form (through the continued practice of chanoyu).
 "Ceremonial" grades (for drinking) are distinct from "Culinary" grades (for matcha lattes, confections, desserts, etc).

-Ingredients: Stone-milled Japanese green tea powder.
+Ingredients: Organic stone-milled Japanese green tea powder.

 Tencha is harvested just once per year between May and June, and is grown almost exclusively to make matcha.
 Tencha tea bushes are shaded for 3–5 weeks prior to harvest using a traditional frame-and-thatch technique known as tana